saraorofino/FISHE/Reference/SOP_data_management.md

   - R Markdown that calculates the proportion of healthy fisheries based on an action of interest and generates a finalized graph, saves that graph to the `07_figures` folder
 - `07_figures`: example_figure.png
   - A png image, saved with transparent background, that can be used for presentations and reports

+#### Style Guide

+We recommend using a consistent code style to help with collaboration and reproducibility of this analyses.
+These "style guides" typically include standardized ways of naming files, defining functions and variables, annotating code, etc. We recommend using the [Tidyverse Style Guide](https://style.tidyverse.org/).